What’s behind worrying RSV surge in US children's hospitals?

 RSV cases fell dramatically two years ago as the pandemic shut down schools, day cares and businesses.
 With restrictions easing in the summer of 2021, doctors saw an alarming increase in what is normally a fall and winter virus.

 Now, it’s back again.
-And doctors are bracing for how RSV, flu and COVID-19 could combine to stress hospital resources.
+And doctors are bracing for the possibility that RSV, flu and COVID-19 could combine to stress hospitals.

 “I’m calling it an emergency,” said Dr. Juan Salazar of Connecticut Children’s Hospital, where RSV has caused a shuffling of patients into playrooms and other spaces not normally used for beds.
 The institution explored using a National Guard field hospital, but has set aside that option for now.